Pre-Doctoral and MSW Training

 What days and times are required for trainees?

 The Counseling Center operates from 9 a.m. to 5 p.m. on weekdays, with three late evenings each week.
 Trainees’ individual schedules are determined by the days and times of required meetings and seminars which vary from year to year as well as the number of hours required by their home institutions.
 Usually required meetings take place on three days of the work week which will be determined in the summer before the training year begins.
 We try to accommodate the needs of trainees to attend classes at their graduate institutions.

 Half-time trainees carry from 10-14 contact hours, comprised of group, individual, intake, and urgent care appointments.
-There may be opportunities for working with couples.
 It is likely that an intern will have several cases that span the entire training year.
 There are opportunities for consultation and outreach to the larger University community.
 Trainees may participate in any staff development activities and the work of our Multi-Cultural Committee.

-Each trainee receives one hour of supervision per week from the Director of Training and a second hour from another supervisor who is an experienced member of the Counseling Center staff.
+Each trainee receives two hours of supervision from supervisors who are experienced members of the Counseling Center staff.
 All supervisors are licensed psychologists or social workers.
 The focus of supervision varies somewhat among supervisors, but all attend to careful assessment of the patient’s treatment needs and the importance of the therapist’s own contributions to the therapeutic relationship.

 Group supervision with the Director of Training and senior Social Worker meets for one hour per week.
 The focus of this meeting is the group work all trainees will be doing.
 The group serves as a place for those in training to listen to group cases in a focused way, to learn about responding helpfully to another therapist’s clinical dilemmas and also as a troubleshooting opportunity between individual supervision meetings.

 Required and optional seminars and meetings may vary somewhat from year to year.
 Post-doctoral fellows attend these with pre-doctoral trainees.